Syferus/ePark/README.md

-###A simple application to tell if two images are the same
+###A simple ould application to tell if you can park da car

 This takes in 2 images, and checks if they are identical